DasNaCl/csc/popl/revs/rebuttal.md

 > While the paper does formalize "a theory of composition of secure compilers", focusing exclusively on robust preservation of properties, it  does not include any discussion about the limitations of this approach.

 This is most certainly true.
-In particular, it is interesting to discuss what happens if the second compilaton pass introduces vulnerabilities that the first pass fixes.
+In particular, it is interesting to discuss what happens if the second compilaton pass introduces vulnerabilities that the first pass fixes, as also pointed out by reviewer B.

 > More specifically, the framework in the paper requires that all security properties and their monitors be defined on the same trace model.

-We believe this has been thoroughly investigated in the secure compilation literature.
-(Abate et al., 2021. https://doi.org/10.1145/3554344)
+We believe this has been thoroughly investigated in the secure compilation literature (Abate et al., 2021. https://doi.org/10.1145/3554344).
 Allowing different trace models, one can apply the techniques presented in there to make our framework applicable.

 > in particular, the languages selected are quite close with many shared definitions (see Sec 5.1).